An Anguilla Bucket List for Visitors

 If you’re looking to score extra points, climb the rock at Little Bay — and jump off!
 It’s practically a rite of passage.
 Check out this post from a previous boat trip to Little Bay.

-3If you have one night to go out and experience the evening beach bar scene, your go-to area is Sandy Ground, which has the highest concentration of restaurants and nightlife on the island.
-Your beach bar musts?
-The Pumphouse and Elvis’ Beach Bar.
+3If you have one night to go out and experience the evening beach bar scene, your go-to area is Sandy Ground, which has the highest concentration of restaurants and nightlife on the island alongside of Meads Bay.
+A few beach bars to put on your radar in SG?
+Elvis’ Beach Bar, Lit Lounge and Johnno’s, which are all within walking distance of one another.

 Enjoy the Perfect Picnic Lunch